Mature Masculine

 The Space Cadet's Imbalance

-His escape stems from fear of the mundane, of being trapped in material concerns.
+His escape stems from fear of boredom and of being trapped in material concerns.
 He compensates by avoiding embodiment altogether.

 The Body He Left Behind

-The Space Cadet lives in his head, his visions, his higher self—anywhere but his body.
-The flesh feels like a cage.
-He abandons it.
+The Space Cadet lives in his head, his visions, his higher self: anywhere but his body.

 His spiritual practice has become a place to hide.
-When he meditates, he's not getting present—he's checking out.
+When he meditates, he's not getting present.
+He's checking out.
 "Letting go" is his way of saying he won't deal with it.
 He calls it detachment.
-It's actually dissociation with a nicer name.
+It's dissociation with a nicer name.

-He can't feel his feelings because he's "above" them.
-Anger, grief, fear, desire—these are "lower vibrations" to be transcended, not experienced.
+He has a hard time feeling his feelings because he's "above" them.
+Anger, grief, fear, desire: these are "lower vibrations" to be transcended, not experienced.
 But unfelt feelings don't disappear.
 They drive him from below while he floats above, wondering why he can't land.

 The body holds what the spirit won't face.
-Every ache he ignores, every sensation he bypasses—these are messages he refuses to receive.
-He won't find what he seeks until he comes back down.
+Every ache he ignores, every sensation he bypasses: these are messages he refuses to receive.
+He won't find what he seeks until he comes down to earth and embraces what he wants to avoid.

 Gifts of the Space Cadet

-When the Guide falls into his Infidel shadow—cynical, dismissive of the sacred—the Space Cadet's spiritual connection can restore balance.
+When the Guide falls into his Infidel shadow, cynical and dismissive of the sacred, the Space Cadet's spiritual connection can restore balance.

 His gift is being able to see past the surface of things.
-When he puts his feet on the ground, that becomes a perspective that makes ordinary work mean something.
+When he puts his feet on the ground, his expanded perspective can make ordinary work mean something.
 The trick is learning to live his spirituality instead of hiding in it.

 Recognizing the Space Cadet

-In Relationships: Emotionally unavailable, uses meditation to avoid difficult conversations, dissociates during conflict.
+In relationships: Emotionally unavailable, uses meditation to avoid difficult situations, dissociates during conflict.

-The key sign is spiritual practice that doesn't translate into real-world results.
+The sign to watch for is spiritual practice that doesn't translate into real-world results.
 He meditates but can't pay bills.
-He has profound insights but can't apply them.
+He has deep insights but can't apply them.
+He can give lofty lectures on far-out concepts, but his life is a mess.

 Balancing the Space Cadet